I've never felt like I was the smartest person in the room.

 Admitting your mistakes isn't about hurting your standing in “who's the best.”
 It is about improving your team's performance.
 Your mistakes hurt everyone.
 And by working on making sure you avoid those same mistakes in the future, you can help other people not do the same things.

 No one likes to admit when they make a mistake, but owning up to your part of the problem helps with the recovery.

 By ignoring or pretending the mistake didn't happen, it will ultimately hurt you as well.

 I'm learning that most people who are obsessed with appearing like they are the best are people who are hurting on the inside.
 They are insecure in who they are, and they project that insecurity on others by trying to manipulate how they appear.

 And maybe this came from their childhood experiences.
-Maybe their dad was hypercritical about everything they did, and so they learned to always work on how others think about them above everything else.
-Projecting this super confident, perfect persona, makes them feel accepted and appreciated.
+Maybe their dad was hypercritical about everything they did, so they learned to always work on how others think about them above everything else.
+Projecting this super confident, perfect persona makes them feel accepted and appreciated.